 Q: What is the situation for a co-worker a member of whose household has tested positive for covid-19?

 A: It is always a doctor who decides which precautions to put in place, and these must be followed.
 Anyone who is affected by the precautions will be contacted by the medical services and be given more information.
 If you are able to work and can work from home, your salary will be paid as usual.
 If you are able to work but it is not possible for you to work from home, disease carrier allowance will be paid (Chapter 9, Section 6 of the collective agreements for government employees: Section 12, Point 12.).
-In order for disease carrier allowance to be paid, a certificate or similar is required from the doctor providing treatment, an infectious disease specialist, or an equivalent person from the first day on which it is clear that you cannot work due to the risk of infection.
+In order for disease carrier allowance to be paid, a written or verbal certificate or similar is required from the doctor providing treatment, an infectious disease specialist, or an equivalent person from the first day on which it is clear that you cannot work due to the risk of infection.
 Present the certificate to your immediate manager, in order for your absence to be approved.
 You must not register your absence in Primula.
 (2021-04-14)

 Q: What protective measures are we taking at LiU to minimise the spread of infection?

 A: The measures at LiU are based on the recommendations of the Public Health Agency of Sweden concerning physical distancing, improved hand hygiene with thorough and frequent hand-washing, and staying at home when sick.

 The general principle at LiU is to plan activities such that remote methods are used in which all physical contact is avoided, unless the nature of the activity requires physical presence.
 LiU has ensured that university premises are thoroughly cleaned, and that all surfaces and toilets are cleaned every day.
 The IT Department is responsible that keyboards in the computer rooms are regularly cleaned.